-Issue 9: “What We Lose” is now open for submissions.
+Issue 9: “What We Lose” is now closed for submissions.

 What are we willing to give up of ourselves, our morals, or our beliefs, in order to attain some form of temporary peace?
 Tension and division have been, and always will be, a part of the human experience; compromise is the way that we’ve been taught to coexist with those we disagree with.
 But by definition, compromise necessitates that everyone must accept standards that are less than what they want for the sake of the greater good.
 So is there such a thing as a compromise that is fair to all?

 Compromise is both a moral and a practical dilemma.
 In the U.S., one year after the #MeToo movement began, and less than a month after the Kavanaugh hearings that confirmed the controversial Supreme Court justice, questions of “fair” may feel relative.
 It depends on who you’re asking, and why.
 Globally, traditional gender roles continue to change and questions of privilege are being brought to the forefront of discussion, but the lives of those who are less white, less male-identified, and less powerful in every sense of the word are still being compromised to maintain the status quo.
 Families are being torn apart in the name of national security.
 Notions of privacy are being pitted against calls for heightened protection.
 But at the same time, change is daunting, and those who resist it have hopes of finding order amid a shifting social and political landscape.
 The reality is that everyone’s just trying to get by — the difference is in what each individual, each collective, and each nation is willing to give up in order to survive.